Skip to contents

 m

 integer.
-Number of imputation datasets to generate (default 100).
+Number of stochastic completion datasets to generate (default 100).
 Observed cells are identical across all M datasets; only originally-missing cells vary.

 draws_method